greener-group/progres/README.md

 ```bash
 progres embed -l filepaths.txt -o searchdb.pt
 ```
-- `-l` is a text file with one file path to a structure per line, each of which will be one entry in the output.
-Optionally any additional text on a line after the file path is added as a note for the notes column of the results.
+- `-l` is a text file with information on one structure per line, each of which will be one entry in the output.
+White space should separate the file path to the structure and the domain name, with optionally any additional text being treated as a note for the notes column of the results.
 - `-o` is the output file path for the PyTorch file containing a dictionary with the embeddings and associated data.
 It can be read in with `torch.load`.
 - `-f` determines the file format of each structure as above (`guess`, `pdb`, `mmcif`, `mmtf` or `coords`).